goderich/dissertation/dissertation.md

 \end{tabular}
 \end{table}

 Paul Li [-@li1980, p.
-375] noted as early as 40 years ago that Skikun /g/ may be devoiced into [x] before consonants and is always voiceless in word-final position (identified as historical \*g using comparisons with other dialects).
+375] notes as early as 40 years ago that Skikun /g/ may be devoiced into [x] before consonants and is always voiceless in word-final position (identified as historical \*g using comparisons with other dialects).
 Chen [-@chen2011, p.
-26] noted word-initial devoicing as well, although she analyzed it as instances of word-initial /x/.
-In my own fieldwork, I noticed this pronunciation and more: /g/ tended to be devoiced word-initially, and /x/ tended to be voiced intervocalically.
+26] notes word-initial devoicing as well, although she analyzes it as instances of word-initial /x/.
+In my own fieldwork, I noticed this pronunciation and more: /g/ tends to be devoiced word-initially, and /x/ tends to be voiced intervocalically.
 As such, there may be no reason to posit /g/ and /x/ as separate phonemes if they are no longer meaningfully distinguished in the language.
 However, this dissertation will not address the issue further.
 The reader should be aware that any difference between /g/ and /x/ in Skikun is **unreliable** and subject to variation.

 The phonemes /n/ and /l/ are not always differentiated in word-final position.
-My language consultant was mostly consistent with expected reflexes, but occasionally either hypercorrected /n/ to /l/ (e.g. *rawil* 'cousin' instead of expected *rawin*) or hypocorrected /l/ to /n/ (e.g. *məxan* 'to be sick, to be in pain' instead of expected *məxal*, cf. suffixed form *kəxalun* 'to hurt').
+My language consultant was mostly consistent with expected reflexes, but occasionally either hypercorrected /n/ to /l/ (e.g. *rawil* 'cousin' instead of expected \*\**rawin*) or hypocorrected /l/ to /n/ (e.g. \*\**məxan* 'to be sick, to be in pain' instead of expected *məxal*, cf. suffixed form *kəxalun* 'to hurt').
 This is most likely part of a larger trend to merge word-final /l/ into /n/, which is common among younger Atayal speakers of various dialects.

 I also noticed a variant pronunciation of the phoneme /b/ during my fieldwork.
 Normally it is pronounced as either a voiced bilabial fricative [β] or a labiodental one [v], as was assumed to be the case throughout Atayal with the exception of Plngawan [@li1981;@li1985].
 I have recorded /b/ pronounced as a voiced bilabial plosive [b] word-initially in some words in Skikun and Klesan (see @sec:culi-consonants).